andreashandel/flowdiagramr/auxiliary/docsfordevelopers/documentation.md

 * `prepare_diagram` takes as input a model list and creates the data frames that form the input for the diagram generation.
 * `make_diagram` takes as input a list of data frames as created by `prepare_diagram` and returns a ggplot2 object containing the model diagram.
-* `write_diagram` takes the model list and writes the full ggplot code required to generate the model to a file. the resulting code is fully stand-alone.
+* `write_diagram_code` takes the model list and writes the full ggplot code required to generate the model to a file. the resulting code is fully stand-alone.
 * `convert_from_modelbuilder` takes a modelbuilder model object and turns it into a list object needed for this package.

 The following are helper functions that are used internally but not exposed to the user: